 8. Supports professional development

-A professional recruiter can help you identify and build up the skills you might need for the roles you’re pursing.
-Robert Half, for example, gives job candidates free access to more than 8,000 online training courses to help them build their skill set and stay competitive.
+A professional recruiter can help you identify and build up the skills you might need for the roles you’re pursuing.
+To help them build their skill set and stay competitive, Robert Half offers job candidates access to a personalized learning experience with over 70,000 training options across all languages in a variety of formats, including videos, audio books, online courses and more.
 That’s not a benefit you’d want to shrug off.

 Finding a job might be your immediate goal, but adding to your expertise could enhance the trajectory of your career path and increase your salary potential.

 9. Provides interview coaching

 Read any respected book or blog on finding a job, and you’ll find a discussion about the importance of preparing for the phone vetting and interviews.
 That includes researching the company where you’re interviewing, identifying career highlights and skills to mention, preparing for tough questions, even deciding how formal or informal to dress (important even in a video interview).